Scarlet Guelder Rose berries stewed in water and sugar to form a syrupy burgundy strawberry-like Jam; Guelder Rose Jam.

 - 250g raw unrefined cane sugar

-- Add in the sugar and continue simmering for a further 30 minutes.
+- Transfer the liquid to the saucepan.
+Bring to the boil and the temperature to 105 degrees (use a candy thermometer, if you have one).
+Otherwise, boil off the liquid.
+Use a spatula to test the consistency.
+The consistency you want to reach is when the jam forms thick droplets that hang.
 The jam should thicken and froth and is made when it changes to a rich dark red colour and the thickens to a jam like consistency and paste.

 - Place the jam in warm sterilised jars.
 Once cool, place in the fridge.